TD Ameritrade vs TradeKing 2014: Account Pricing, Commissions, Fees

 TD Ameritrade offers some of the best trading platforms of all online brokers - Thinkorswim and Trade Architect - that have all the bells and whistles

 one would expect from the professional trading software.
-The firm provides free virtual trading and streaming quotes as well as very good
+The firm provides free virtual trading and streaming quotes as well as excellent

-TD Ameritrade would be our recommendation for "buy and hold", long-term investors, forex and futures traders.
+TD Ameritrade is our recommendation for "buy and hold", long-term investors, forex and futures traders.

-TradeKing would work great for all other customers, especially for IRA accounts, beginner investors, and active traders.
+TradeKing would work great for all other customers, especially for IRA accounts, beginner investors, and active stock and options traders.

 These two companies provide a lot of unique and valuable features.
 Our suggestion is to open accounts in both firms with $0 down (it will take about 20 minutes),